Samsung July 2022 update is now rolling out for these Galaxy devices

 In addition to the many high-end flagship & foldable phones that Samsung makes, the Korean phone giant also has a bevy of more affordable devices.
 These range from the mid-range Galaxy A series, lower-end Galaxy M series, and the Flipkart focused Galaxy F series.

-The month started out on an odd note, with Samsung debuting the July 2022 security patch on the Galaxy A32 on July 1.
-This was followed a few days later by the Galaxy A23, which got its update on July 4.
 Next up, the Galaxy A53 snagged the latest update and security fixes on July 7, alongside the affordable Galaxy F62.
+US versions of A-series phones started picking up the update on July 9, with the Galaxy A42 5G.

 - Galaxy A53 — A536NKSU2AVFA (Released first in Korea)

-Note: This article was first published on July 5 and most recently updated on July 11.